FEDORA Packages Recommendations

 Getting an uniform look for Qt & GTK is not achieved yet.
 A good source is on the following link UNIFORMTHEME

 You installed packages of the theme you selected both for Qt, GTK2 and GTK3. (eg: Adwaita which is the default theme.
-I did not found another cross framework theme on fedora default packages).
+I have not found another cross framework theme on fedora default packages).

 You want to use the GTK theme you selected for Qt but there is no qt package.
 In this case QGtkStyle will take precedence and convert the style automatically.
 You can verify if it is enabled by searching for “style=GTK+” in /etc/xdg/Trolltech.conf.
 If style is changed to another name, it will be used instead of your GTK theme.